JetBrains/Qodana/topics/cloud-configure-for-os-projects.md

 and share inspection results with your peers

-If you would like to use your personal account and a personal [organization](cloud-organizations.xml), on the organization page click the **Create first project** button.
+If you would like to use your personal account and a personal [organization](cloud-organizations.xml), on the organization page, click the **Create first project** button.

 <img src="qc-create-project-private.png" dark-src="qc-create-project-private_dark.png" width="706" alt="Creating a new project in a private organization" border-effect="line"/>